manifold-systems/manifold/manifold-core-parent/manifold/README.md

 performance.
 That's why you must opt-in your module's resources for external use.
 It bears repeating, if you statically compile all the resources intended for use outside your project, you _**do not**_ need to opt-in your JAR for processing -- the resources are already available as .class files.

-# Modes

-Manifold may be used in one of two modes which you control as an optional argument to the Manifold plugin for javac:

-* **static**: `-Xplugin:Manifold` (default) compiles resource types statically at compile-time

-* **dynamic**: `-Xplugin:Manifold dynamic` compiles resource types _dynamically_ at _runtime_
-(alternatively `-Xplugin:"Manifold dynamic"`, some tools may require quotes)

-> **Warning!!!** Dynamic mode is designed for special use-cases.
-Do not use dynamic mode in your project unless your it
-> is purely for experimentation purposes, or you have consulted with Manifold engineering regarding your project's needs.

-General information considering the static v. dynamic mode:

-* Both modes operate _lazily_: a type is not compiled unless it is used.
-For example, if you are using the [JSON manifold](https://github.com/manifold-systems/manifold/tree/master/manifold-deps-parent/manifold-json), only the JSON files you reference in your code will be processed and compiled.
-This means Manifold will not try to compile resources your project does not expect to use directly as types.

-* Even if you use static mode, you can still reference type manifold classes dynamically e.g., _reflectively_.
-In such a case Manifold will dynamically compile the referenced class as if you were operating in dynamic mode.
-In general, your code will work regardless of the mode you're using, hence the general recommendation to stay with static mode where you get the best of both worlds.

-* Dynamic mode requires `tools.jar` at runtime for **Java 8**.

-* Static mode is generally faster at runtime since it pre-compiles all the type manifold resources along with Java sources when you build your project

-* Static mode automatically supports **incremental compilation** and **hotswap debugging** of modified resources in IntelliJ

-> You can use `javac` command line arguments to statically compile a set of specified types whether you use
-> them directly in your code e.g., if type-safe resources are part of an API.
-See [Explicit Resource Compilation](#explicit-resource-compilation).

 # Dumping Source